Gurkenschreck/brain.dmp-frontend/README.md

 ```
 npm run dist
 ```
-Webpacks the src code and copies the server.js to dist dir
+Webpacks the src code and copies the server.js to dist dir.

+Then start server.js, it will listen on port 4712.